lemonteelover/localization-homework/README.md

 All relevant documentation is available at https://help.memsource.com/hc/en-us

 You'll need to sign up for a trial of the Memsource **Ultimate** edition at https://www.memsource.com/pricing/

-You can modify this sentence to demostrate how a change of this file triggers the automated localization workflow.
-Presentation Time!